LISTEN TO THIS ARTICLE

 The latest evolution is multi-agent judging: instead of one model evaluating an output, a panel of models votes.
 The hypothesis is that ensembling reduces individual biases.
 If GPT-4 has a positional bias and Claude 3 has a verbosity bias, maybe they cancel out in aggregate.
 Or more optimistically, maybe diverse judges capture different dimensions of quality that a single judge misses.

 Anvekar et al.'s TraceBack system (2026) demonstrates this architecture for table question answering.
-Instead of a single judge deciding whether an answer is correct, they decompose the evaluation task across multiple agents: one checks factual accuracy, one verifies citation precision, one evaluates answer completeness.
+Instead of a single judge deciding whether an answer is correct, they decompose the evaluation task across multiple agents: one prunes tables to relevant rows and columns, one decomposes questions into sub-questions, and one aligns each answer span with supporting cells.
 Each agent has a narrow scope.
 The final verdict aggregates their individual assessments.
-This decomposition improves attribution accuracy by 18-22% compared to single-judge baselines.
+On the FetaQA benchmark, this decomposition achieved 89.8% precision in cell-level attribution, compared to 56.5% for the best single-model baseline, a gain of over 33 percentage points.

 The decomposition strategy looks like hiring specialists instead of generalists.
 One agent focuses on "did the model get the facts right?"
 Another focuses on "did it cite the correct source cells?"
 A third focuses on "did it answer the actual question?"
 This is how editorial committees work in journalism: the fact-checker, the copy editor, and the assignment editor each have distinct responsibilities.
 Multi-agent panels replicate that division of labor.

 Liu et al.'s work on image editing evaluation uses a similar approach.
-Their MLLM judge panel includes specialized evaluators for different image editing criteria: one for edit localization (did the change stay within the target region?), one for instruction faithfulness (did it match the user's request?), one for visual quality (does it look good?).
-Each dimension gets its own judge.
-The final score is a weighted aggregate.
-This fine-grained decomposition correlates with human judgments at 85% agreement, substantially better than single-judge baselines at 70%.
+Their MLLM judge framework decomposes evaluation into twelve fine-grained factors: edit localization (did the change stay within the target region?), instruction faithfulness (did it match the user's request?), visual quality (does it look good?), and nine others spanning image preservation and edit quality.
+Each dimension gets its own scoring criteria.
+They found that this fine-grained decomposition aligns more closely with human evaluations than holistic single-score approaches, while traditional pixel-level metrics showed near-zero correlation with human judgments on these factors.

 The voting mechanism varies.
 Simple majority works for binary decisions (correct/incorrect).
 Weighted voting allows you to trust some judges more than others.
 Maybe GPT-4's accuracy judgment gets double weight compared to Llama 3's.
 Probabilistic aggregation treats each judge's output as a noisy signal and uses Bayesian inference to recover the "true" preference.
 Badshah's SCOPE framework uses conformal prediction, which provides calibrated confidence intervals around judge decisions rather than point estimates.
 If the panel says "Response A is better with 70% confidence," you know the uncertainty.